 "Violations of academic integrity-which include but are not limited to cheating, collusion, plagiarism, and other forms of academic misconduct-damage your personal character and thwart your instructors' ability to promote your learning.
 As a LCC student, you are responsible for knowing and following the College's policies and procedures regarding academic integrity.
-These guidelines and more information related to academic integrity are available in the LCC Student Handbook and LCC Catalog."
+These guidelines and more information related to academic integrity are available in the LCC Catalog."

 "The College recognizes that academic integrity is complex and can be confusing.
-Therefore, you are obligated to review these information sources carefully and to seek needed clarification from your instructor concerning questions of collaborative work, citation of sources, or other issues related to academic integrity."
+Therefore, students are obligated to review these information sources carefully and to seek needed clarification from their instructor concerning questions of collaborative work, citation of sources, or other issues related to academic integrity."